“Little Free Library® is a registered trademark of Little Free Library LTD, a 501(c)(3) nonprofit organization.”

 About the Author

 Naomi Kritzer is a science fiction and fantasy writer living in St. Paul, Minnesota, who has been writing science fiction and fantasy for twenty years.
 Her short story “Cat Pictures Please” won the 2016 Hugo and Locus Awards and was nominated for the Nebula Award.
-Her book CATFISHING ON CATNET won the Minnesota Book Award and the Edgar Award, was a finalist for the Nebula Award, and as of the beginning of June 2020 it is currently a finalist for the Locus Award, the ITW Thriller Award, and the Lodestar “Not a Hugo” award.
+Her book CATFISHING ON CATNET won the Minnesota Book Award , the Edgar Award, and the Lodestar (“Not a Hugo”) Award for best YA, and was a Finalist for the Nebula, Locus, and ITW Thriller Awards.
+The sequel, Chaos on Catnet is nominated for the 2022 Lodestar (“Not a Hugo) Award.

 Naomi also writes about politics (mainly elections) in Minneapolis and Saint Paul, as a hobby and as a form of public service.